wp-plugins/bepro-listings-business-directory/readme.txt

 Yes

+= How do i setup custom fields? =

+Our unique form builder addon.
+Over 18 fields with several other addons integrating, videos, audio, documents, etc.

+= What media is supported through the base BePro Listings? =

+Wordpress galleries

+= What HTML5 media is supported via addons? =

+Vidoes (youtube, vimeo, etc), audio (mp3, wav, etc)

-= Can i use other BePro Listings addons? =
+= What document types are supported via addons? =

-Yes
+pdf, doc, txt and several others via a flash viewer

 = Can i use all other BePro Listings Features? =

 Yes

+= Is there a way to get user feedback regarding listings? =

+yes, consier our reviews and favorites addons

 = Do the new templates work with ajax? =

 Yes

-= Can you make more templates? =
+= Can I make my own templates? =

 Yes, there is documenation and/or development support on our website

 = Are there other niche templates? =

-Yes, there are several.
-We constantly release new ones on our website
+Yes, there are a several.
+We are constantly developing and releasing new layouts for BePro Listings

 == Screenshots ==